Say Yes (The Walking Dead): Critical reception

 "Say Yes" received generally positive reviews from critics.
 On Rotten Tomatoes, it holds a 79% with an average rating of 6.65 out of 10, based on 34 reviews.
 The site's consensus reads: "Say Yes" features an enjoyable side trip with Rick and Michonne, as well as surprises, a few laughs, and some good zombie action."

 Erik Kain of Forbes reviewed the episode, saying, "Truly a bizarre episode.
 Probably the most disappointing one this season since I was genuinely enjoying it for a while before it took a nose dive.
 That deer.
 My god, that deer."

 Ratings

-The episode received a 4.7 rating in the key 18-49 demographic, the lowest since the sixth episode of season three, "Hounded", with 10.16 million total viewers.
+The episode received a 4.7 rating in the key 18-49 demographic, the lowest since the sixth episode of season three, "Hounded", and the entire season with 10.16 million total viewers.